-The current Trans Mountain Pipeline System, in operation since 1953 is approximately 1,147 km long, beginning in Edmonton, Alberta and terminating on the coast of British Columbia in Burnaby.
-23 active pump stations located along the pipeline route maintain the 300,000 barrel per day (bpd) capacity of the line flowing at a speed of approximately 8 km per hour.
-In addition to the pump stations, four terminals, located in Edmonton, Kamloops, Abbotsford and Burnaby house storage tanks and serve as locations for incoming feeder pipelines, and tanker loading facilities.
+The current Trans Mountain Pipeline System, in operation since 1953, is approximately 1,147 km long, beginning in Edmonton, Alberta and terminating on the West Coast of British Columbia in Burnaby.
+Twenty-three active pump stations located along the pipeline route maintain the 300,000 barrel per day (bpd) capacity of the line flowing at a speed of approximately eight km per hour.
+In addition to the pump stations, four terminals located in Edmonton, Kamloops, Abbotsford and Burnaby house storage tanks and serve as locations for incoming feeder pipelines and tanker loading facilities.

 Located at varying intervals along the pipeline, determined by terrain and pipeline diameter, 23 electrically powered pump stations keep the product flowing along the line.
 The pressure along the line drops progressively between these stations as it moves farther from the discharge point of one station and towards the suction of the next.

 Key station components are equipped with instrumentation and controls to ensure safe operation within protective limits and to prevent damage.
 At pump stations, this equipment monitors the discharge pressure and automatically shuts down the line should it get too high.
 There are also automatic leak detection and containment systems that are monitored continuously from the Control Centre.
 In the event of a leak alarm, an automatic emergency shutdown will isolate the station and trigger a call out for local personnel to investigate further.

 In addition to the automated features, local operators and maintenance personnel inspect the facilities regularly and perform various types of preventative maintenance to ensure continued safe operations.